Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for Drell-Yan

 In these expressions, the correlation functions depend on two momentum fraction variables, the usual $x$ which is associate with the quark that is isolated on one side of the cut, and $x_g$, which denotes the momentum fraction of the gluon.
 Additionally $k$ is the momentum of the quark which is isolated so that $x_1\sim k_1^+/P_1^+$.
 In light-cone gauge, we can relate the matrix elements of $F$ in terms of matrix elements of $A$ as

-These TMD distributions which depend on two momentum fraction variables have been extensively studied in the case of collinear distributions~\cite{Ji:2006vf,Kang:2012ns,Kouvaris:2006zy}.
-However, they have also recently been proposed in TMDs as well in Ref.~\cite{Ebert:2021jhy,Rodini:2022wki}.
+Distributions which depend on two momentum fraction variables have been extensively studied in the case of collinear distributions~\cite{Ji:2006vf,Kang:2012ns,Kouvaris:2006zy}.
+Moreover, these TMD correlation functions also emerge in the background field and SCET approaches to NLP factorization~\cite{Vladimirov:2021hdn,Ebert:2021jhy,Rodini:2022wki}.

 In the past literature, at tree level the integration over $n\cdot k_{1g}$ and $\bar{n}\cdot k_{2g}$ is usually performed to define distributions which do not contain dependence on $x_g$.
 If one were to perform this integration then a four dimensional delta function $\delta^4(\xi-\eta)$ or $\delta^4(\eta)$ would enter into the integrand which would eliminate the phase factor associated with $k_g$.
 Thus we can write the relations